alstat/Yunir.jl/docs/src/man/text_alignment.md

     - *Match*, if the characters of reference and target did match, a Alif (i.e., ا) between their rows is placed.
     - *Deletion*, if a tatweel (i.e., "ـ") is present in the target text, it means those tatweels represent the deletion of characters from the reference text.
     - *Insertion*, if a tatweel is present in the reference text, it means an insertion of characters was done in the target text.
-    - *Mismatch*, if both characters of target and reference texts do not match, a space is inserted between their rows.
+    - *Mismatch*, if both characters of target and reference texts did not match, a space is inserted between their rows.
 !!! note "Note"
-    If we did not normalize the word "الله" into a single character, there would be four Alif if all letters matched, but because most software prints this as single character, then there will be four Alif for a single character, and this will make the output confusing to readers.
+    If we did not normalize the word "الله" into a single character, there would be four Alif if all letters did match, but because most software prints this as a single character, then there will be four Alif for a single character, and this will make the output confusing to readers.
 This is true for لا as well.

 ### Alignment in Buckwalter
-We can actually extract the encoded version, which is in Buckwalter transliteration mapping.
+We can actually extract the encoded version, which is in extended Buckwalter transliteration mapping.
 This can be accessed via the `.alignment` property of the `res` above.
 That is,
 ```@repl abc
 res1.alignment
 ```